pmmilani/boreas/README.md

-#---------- RaFoFC v1.0 - Random Forest for Film Cooling Package -------------#
+## RaFoFC v1.0 - Random Forest for Film Cooling Package
-Author: Pedro Milani (pmmilani@stanford.edu)
+Author: Pedro Milani (email: pmmilani@stanford.edu)

+### Installation
 To install, run the following command from this directory:

     python setup.py install [--user]

 To test the program while it is being developed, run:

     python setup.py develop [--user] [--uninstall]

 You will need the flag --user in case you don't have